 THE STANIER PACIFICS

 (Above-Below) Few British express trains have a more varied history than the LMSR's 'Midday Scot'.
 Inaugurated in 1891, the afternoon service between Euston, Edinburgh and Glasgow became the first Anglo-Scottish train composed entirely of corridor stock.
 By 1936, the 'down' train was comprised of never less than 14 bogies of 445 tons which required haulage by one of the Class 8P Stanier Pacifics throughout the 401 miles without change between Euston and Glasgow.
 It was one of the most exacting schedules in LMSR history.
 Two superb shots by master cameraman ER Morten - above: Stanier's 'Lizzie' No 6210 Lady Patricia heads the northbound train through Chorlton on the last leg of its initial 158-mile non-stop run from Euston to Crewe in August 1936.
 (Below) Fast-forward 21 years, and Mr Morten captures No 46209 Princess Beatrice heading the northbound 'Mid-Day Scot' at Whitmore on 23rd July 1957.
-Of interest to LMR enthusiasts, forty three new photos have been added to ER Morten's 'Rail Cameraman' page, plus an additional section covering the Peak Forest route in its entirety between Ambergate and Chinley.
-Apologies to Peak Rail fans for the delay.
-It's taken so long there was an imminent danger of Peak Rail reaching Buxton before the page arrived at Matlock!
-Better late that never, I suppose…click on photo of 'Black 5' at Matlock to visit ER Morten's page…
+(Inset Right) Of interest to LMR enthusiasts, ER Morten's 'Rail Cameraman' page covering the Peak Forest route between Ambergate and Chinley.
+Click on photo of 'Black 5' at Matlock to visit ER Morten's page.

 A BRIEF GLIMPSE OF STEAM DAYS AT CASTLETON IN THE 1960s